-An example of a tabular Fire Weather Forecast can be found here: http://weather.gov/directives/010/401f/FWF_tabular.pdf
+An example of a tabular Fire Weather Forecast can be found here:

+http://weather.gov/directives/010/401f/FWF_tabular.pdf

 - 5.4 Updates and Corrections.
-The FWF will be updated when a Fire Weather Watch or a Red Flag Warning is issued or canceled, or when forecast elements are deemed unrepresentative.
+The FWF will be updated when a Fire Weather Watch or a RFW is issued or canceled, or when forecast elements are deemed unrepresentative.
 The FWF will be corrected when a typographical/format error is detected. - 6.
-National Fire Danger Rating System (NFDRS) Forecast (Product Category FWM, WMO Header FNUS8i). - Mission Connection.
-The National Fire Danger Rating System measures wildland fire danger at observation sites throughout the contiguous United States.
-The National Weather Service role in NFDRS is forecasting weather input which, combined with user input, allows the NFDRS software to predict the next day's fire danger indices.
+National Fire Danger Rating System (NFDRS) Forecast (Product Category FWM, WMO Header FNUS8i). - 6.1 Mission Connection.
+The NFDRS measures wildland fire danger at observation sites throughout the contiguous United States.
+The NWS role in NFDRS is forecasting weather input which, combined with user input, allows the NFDRS software to predict the next day's fire danger indices.
 These indices impact agency resource management decisions, firefighter safety, and protection of the public and property.
-Note that a NFDRS station may represent a large fire danger rating area of similar climatology and fuel type.
+Note that an NFDRS station may represent a large fire danger rating area of similar climatology and fuel type.
 NFDRS forecasts for a station are intended to be applied across a large fire danger rating area. - 6.2 Issuance Guidelines. - 6.2.1 Creation Software.
-The AWIPS GFE NFDRS formatter will be used to generate the FWM.
+The AWIPS GFE NFDRS formatter will be used to generate the NFDRS Forecast (FWM).
 The individual station forecast (either actual or trend) is recommended over the zone format. - 6.2.2 Issuance Criteria.
 The NFDRS forecast is a routine product.
-Where requested by the user, forecasts will be issued at least once a day during the locally determined fire season.
-A current observation must be received for a NFDRS forecast to be generated. - 6.2.3 Issuance Time.
-Weather observations valid for approximately 1300 Local Standard Time (LST) are taken by the land management agencies and transmitted through AWIPS using the FWO product ID.
+Where requested by the user, forecasts will be issued at least once a day during the locally determined fire season. - 6.2.3 Issuance Time.
+Weather observations valid for approximately 1300 Local Standard Time (LST) are taken by the land management agencies and transmitted through AWIPS using the Fire Weather Observation (FWO) product ID.
 This product should have a header above the data which states "Listing of Observations".
 Forecasters will use these observations as a basis for generating forecasts valid 24 hours later (the NFDRS forecast), so NFDRS forecast issuance times are dependent on the arrival of these observations.
 Observations generally arrive in the mid-afternoon hours and forecasts follow soon thereafter.
-Representative observations for use in making NFDRS projections can also be accessed by other dependable means, including the Real-time Observation Monitor and Analysis Network (ROMAN) and state RAWS collectives from the Internet. - 6.2.4 Valid Time.
-NFDRS forecasts are valid 24 hours from the time of the observation (1300 LST). - 6.2.5 Product Expiration Time.
-None.
+Representative observations for use in making NFDRS projections can also be accessed by other dependable means, including the Real-time Observation Monitor and Analysis Network (ROMAN) and state Remote Automated Weather Station (RAWS) collectives from the Internet.